Jazz Chisholm Player Props: Marlins vs. Red Sox

-Tuesday, Jazz Chisholm and the Miami Marlins take on the Boston Red Sox and Garrett Whitlock, with the first pitch at 7:10 PM ET.
+After hitting .257 with a double, two home runs, four walks and six RBI in his past 10 games, Jazz Chisholm and the Miami Marlins take on the Boston Red Sox (who will start Kaleb Ort) at 7:10 PM ET on Wednesday.

-He is back in action for the first time since May 13, when he went 1-for-3 with a home run and an RBI against the Reds.
+In his previous game, he collected three RBI (going 3-for-4 with a double) against the Red Sox.

 Jazz Chisholm Game Info & Props vs. the Red Sox